anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

 4. Upload a media file to IPFS:

     This step consists of adding a media file of your choice to [IPFS](https://ipfs.io/), the decentralized storage system.
-We will need to "pin" our file in order to improve its persistence on IPFS.
+In order to help ensure this file's availability, you can "pin" the file in IPFS.
 There are several pinning services available that will maintain your file on IPFS.
 Here are a few to consider:

     * [INFURA](https://infura.io/)
     * [Ethernum](https://www.eternum.io/)